Scan Science and Technology

 The Experts below are selected from a list of 39 Experts worldwide ranked by ideXlab platform

-Xiaoping Yang – 1st expert on this subject based on the ideXlab platform
+Xiaoping Yang – One of the best experts on this subject based on the ideXlab platform.

 precise orientation and hepatectomy in the management of Biliary Tract HemorrhageNational Medical Journal of China, 2009Co-Authors: Jianguo Bo, Xiaoping YangAbstract: